-Service opportunities in local specialty clinics
+Service opportunities supporting the local community

 As a medical student at Ohio State, you will develop the competence to provide outstanding care to diverse patient populations.
 In the clinical setting, you will encounter patients who are from urban or rural areas, who are wealthy, poor, young, elderly, Christian, Hindu, Jewish or Muslim.
 You might see patients from developing countries and various ethnic groups, patients who do not speak English or who are part of a non-traditional family.